PB-5/sign-up-form/README.md

 ## Summary

+The whole concept is a made up firm and the logo was custom as well.

 A combination of built-in HTML and JavaScript constraint validation were used to accomplish this project.
 I didn't want to aggressively alert the user of input errors before they had a chance to complete the form so validation occurs after the submit button is pressed for the first time.

 The custom error messages appear when a user starts entering an input and unfocuses to a different field.
 The phone number and password have their own regex patterns and have to match the requirements the error indicates with the use of `validity.patternMismatch` and `validity.typeMismatch` for the email.